 OK, let’s get a couple things out of the way.
-Rope soloing is dangerous.
-It’s a very advanced maneuver that’s beyond the scope of what’s usually recommended at Alpine Savvy.
+Rope soloing can be dangerous.
+It’s an advanced maneuver that’s beyond the scope of what’s usually recommended at Alpine Savvy.
 I’ve done it a few times, and even on easy ground it was still spooky.
 I don’t recommend rope soloing unless you have to.
 If you do it wrong you could die or get seriously hurt.
 (And yes, that caveat also applies to lots of other things we do in climbing.)
 Consider yourself warned.

 You need a bomber anchor that can take a solid downward AND an upward pull.
 That's all I'm gonna tell you.
 If you need more information than that, search Google-land for < rope soloing >.

 Having said that… There may be some times in your climbing career when the clove hitch rope solo could be handy.
 For short fixing on a big wall (which is also an advanced method beyond the scope of this website), this is standard procedure.
 Some crazy rescue scenario, where you need to rope solo to save the day (without compounding your troubles further, of course . . . )

 So, while this Crafty Rope Trick (CRT) is unlikely to be ever used by the majority of climbers, it’s so slick and better than just tying a normal clove to your harness, I had to mention it.

 I first saw this printed in a British climbing magazine, probably about 20 years ago, which sadly I don’t remember.
 If anybody recognizes it please tell me and I will credit the source.